 With Silk, you do a scuff sand, optional prime with BOSS, and two coats of paint.
 There is no need to seal.
 The Silk line has 20 beachy colors to choose from.

-You can read more about the differences between this line and the Chalk Mineral Paint line at the end of this post.
+You can read more about the differences between this line and the Chalk Mineral Paint line at the end of this painted headboard bench post.

-Feel free to leave any questions you might have in the Comments, and let me know if you need more encouragement to go paint some cabinets in your home!
+Feel free to leave any questions you might have in the Comments, and let me know if you need more encouragement to start chalk painting kitchen cabinets in your home!